 Self-acceptance means embracing and accepting our strengths and weakness.
 It means accepting your self in spite of your deficiencies.

 Flaws, weaknesses, mistakes and failures are a part of life and we should never feel ashamed, embarrassed or weak because them.
 It is not your job to fuel her body hate or shame by designing a programme to target her problem areas.
-You are in a position to help someone accept their body, which means that they start to respond to their body differently!
+You are in a position to help someone accept their body, which means that over time they will start to respond to and treat their body differently.
 This is a very powerful.
-To help you do this, you can start by encouraging her to spend more time liking the parts of her body that she likes, and less time hating the parts that she hates.
-She doesn't need to fall in love with every part of her body.
+To help you do this, you can start by encouraging her to spend more time showing appreciation for all the things she can do, and her life in general.
+Your client doesn't need to fall in love with every part of her body.

 Food is OK